-Oral and facial emergencies are not uncommon and can vary in their complexity.
+Oral and facial dental emergencies are not uncommon and can vary in their complexity.
 Some patients undergo facial trauma and experience fractured or broken teeth, tooth loss, or broken jaw or facial bones.
 Others may bite on a hard object and lose, break, or crack a tooth or a crown.
-It is always best to seek immediate treatment from an oral surgeon to ensure the long-term health of your mouth and teeth and alleviate severe to moderate pain.
+It is always best to seek immediate treatment from an oral surgeon when you have a dental emergency.
+This will ensure the long-term health of your mouth and teeth and alleviate severe to moderate pain.

 Types of Dental Emergencies and How to Deal with Them